rajatjain-21/Rajat-Explains/ckxbiw8py0fphhks1hfabd38q.md

 >
-💡 What does rendering mean?
+💡 **What does rendering mean?**
 >
 Rendering just means React is calling our component.
-Render step is very much different from our render just means React is calling our component and definitely different than **mounting of our component in DOM**. **I'll talk more about that in my next blog.
+Render step is different from Mounting.
+Render just means React is calling your component, it is different than **mounting of our component in DOM**. **I'll talk more about that in my next blog.
 Stay tuned!**

 ### Motivation behind the blog 🚀
 Before learning anything, we should always understand the why behind it.
 Why should we have the knowledge of how `useState` or for that matter any hook is implemented internally.